pewpewlive/hybroid-live/spec/syntax.md

 ## Number Literals

 In PPL, you use number literals with `fx` at the end of the number.
-But thankfully, Livecode makes working with numbers easier, by giving several options.
+But thankfully, Hybroid makes working with numbers easier, by giving several options.

 ### Fixedpoint Literal